ModaOperandi/om/README.md

 Once you want to commit something, `git add` it then run the commitizen CLI.
 If you have it installed globally (`npm install -g commitizen`), you can run `git cz` and it will walk you through the steps.

-When you're happy push to a feature branch and once the code is in `master`, semantic release will detect how to version it and automatically publish it to NPM.
+When you're happy push to a feature branch and once the code is in `main`, semantic release will detect how to version it and automatically publish it to NPM.

 ## Usage